ploomber/projects/debugging/nb.md

 <!-- #region -->
 ## More difficult scenario: Wrong output but no exceptions raised

 The previous example showed how we can debug a program that raises an exception.
-A more difficult scenario is when our program runs without errors but we find errors in the output (e.g. charts are not displaying correctly, data file has NAs, etc).
+A more difficult scenario is when our program runs without errors but we find issues with the output (e.g. charts are not displaying correctly, data file has NAs, etc).

 This is a much harder problem because we don't know where to look at!
-If a bug is originated in task `A` it might propagate to any downstream tasks that use the product from `A` as input.
-This is why testing is essential, by explicitly checking our data expectations, we increase the chance to track down the error at the source, rather than in any downstream task.
+If a bug is originated in task `A` it might propagate to any downstream tasks that use the product from `A` as input, this is why testing is essential.
+By explicitly checking our data expectations, we increase the chance of catching errors at the source, rather than in a downstream task.

-But when it happens (and trust me, it will).
-We recommend you to follow a recursive approach.
-Once you detect the error, the first question to answer is: Why task produced this output?
+When it happens (and trust me, it will), we recommend you to follow a recursive approach: Once you detect the error, the first question to answer is: Which task produced this output?
 Once you know that start a line-by-line debugging session (post-mortem won't work because there is no exception!), and carefully check variables to see if you can spot the error.

-If everything looks correctly, go to the upstream tasks and repeat this process.
-You can do all of this from the command line.
+If everything looks correct, go to all upstream tasks and repeat this process.
+You can do this from the command line.

 First, start an interactive session from the terminal: